To The Overwhelmed Mom Planning Her First Disney Vacation

 - And think about the ride you have always loved or dreamed of riding and tell yourself ” if that is all we get done, then I am happy.”

 - I have no ill-will against the T-shirt thing or trying to do all the fun Disney-type traditions that we all know and love.
 I love them, too!
+I have a shop for them!
 But don’t do them at the expense of your sanity or obsess over them as the be all to end all of your vacation.

 - If you are really overwhelmed…consider “hiring” a Disney Vacation Planner ( they’re free!)